Skip Navigation

 Written and Published in Partnership with All Voting is Local.

-Poll watchers are individuals who monitor polling places and ballot counting sites.
-In Florida, “poll watchers” are stationed at Election Day and early-voting polling places, and “observers” watch the opening and counting of vote-by-mail ballots.
-While poll watchers play an important role in providing transparency, they can also be a potential source of disruption and intimidation.
-For this reason, all states have a series of regulations and constraints regarding who can serve as poll watchers and what they can do.
-Florida’s, which derive both from the state’s election code and from the Florida Division of Elections’ manual (which is codified in the state’s administrative code) are:
+Election observers, referred to as “poll watchers” and “observers” in Florida, are individuals who monitor polling places and ballot counting sites, respectively.
+While election observers play an important role in providing transparency, they can also be a potential source of disruption and intimidation.
+For this reason, all states have a series of rules and constraints regarding who can serve as election observers and what they can do.
+Florida’s rules on observers, which derive both from the state’s election code and from the Florida Division of Elections’ manual (which is codified in the state’s administrative code), are:

 Appointment